 Old and new, fixed and freestanding units combine for a nostalgic effect in this farmhouse-style kitchen in a charming Victorian home in East Sussex.
 The owners had solid wood cabinets made when they first moved in, and recently added marble worktops.

-A classic Shaker-style kitchen is perfect for recreating an unpretentious farmhouse look.
+Creating a classic Shaker kitchen is perfect for an unpretentious farmhouse look.
 The country-style kitchen in this Victorian home in rural Kent features cabinets in Farrow & Ball’s Shaded White (opens in new tab), oak worktops and a freestanding unit from local antiques shop Mark Maynard (opens in new tab).

-Inspired by French country style, the kitchen in this Georgian farmhouse in Cambridgeshire has been updated on a tight budget.
+Inspired by French country style, the kitchen in this Georgian farmhouse in Cambridgeshire has been a stylish update, even for a kitchen on a budget.
 The old solid wood units were refreshed with Farrow & Ball’s Light Gray (opens in new tab) paint and chunky door knobs.
 Marble wall tiles from Fired Earth (opens in new tab) finish off the light, chalky palette.
 The cooker is from Stoves (opens in new tab).

 The fine stone floor in the kitchen inspired the owner's choice of Off-White by Farrow & Ball (opens in new tab) for the cupboard

 Built in around 1600, this Sussex barn conversion is full of charming timber beams and has a stunning flagstone floor.
 The kitchen was designed by K100, painted in cream and complemented with duck-egg blue tiles to offset the dark wood.
 The central island was designed to fit in around a supporting vertical beam.
 A large Lacanche (opens in new tab) range cooker takes pride of place along the far wall.